evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/re.rst

       >>> m.group(0)
       'egg'

-   .. versionchanged: 3.5
-      Added support for group references of fixed length.

 ``(?<!...)``
    Matches if the current position in the string is not preceded by a match for ``...``.
 This is called a :dfn:`negative lookbehind assertion`.
 Similar to